Shabbat shalom everyone,

 This is the seventh Sabbath of the Omer-counting period, so we are going to be taking a look at the seventh and final part of God’s Covenant.
 It is the fourth covenant with the Assembly of Israel (after the one with Abraham and the Patriarchs, the Sinai covenant, and the Moab covenant).

-The main thrust of this Covenant, is that as long as Israel’s anointed kings are just, and follow YHVH alone, then Israel will prosper, and dwell in safety and security.
-However, if Israel’s messiah-kings turn aside from God’s ways, follow other gods, or act unjustly, then Israel’s fortunes will take a turn for the worse, and Israel will become vulnerable to her enemies.
+The main thrust of this Covenant, is that as long as Israel’s anointed kings are righteous and just, and follow YHVH alone, then Israel will prosper, and dwell in safety and security.
+However, if Israel’s messiah-kings turn aside from God’s ways, follow other gods, or act cruelly or unjustly, then Israel’s fortunes will take a turn for the worse, and Israel will become vulnerable to her enemies.

 What this covenant tells us, is that originally, ‘messiah’ was not a synonym for ‘saviour’; it was merely a title of Israel’s anointed kings – all the kings of Israel and Judah were ‘messiahs’ (even the bad ones); and Israel’s kings were not originally considered perfect human beings – hence the need for this covenant, to keep them in line.

-Similarly, the jarring and incongruous attachment of messianic theology to the Israelite faith – something that happened only in the 6th century BCE – would have been a similar gut-punch for anyone who remained faithful to the original ideals Yahveh gave us.
-Yahveh was, is, and always will be, Israel’s Sovereign King.
+Similarly, the jarring and incongruous attachment of messianic theology to the Israelite faith – something that happened only in the 6th century BCE – would have been a similar gut-punch for anyone who remained faithful to the original ideals YHVH gave us.
+Messianism is the creation of those who want a visible saviour, which is no different to wanting a visible God.
+YHVH was, is, and always will be, Israel’s Sovereign King, and only Saviour.

-Always think on this – that before the 11th century BCE, no faithful follower of Yahveh ever longed for a messiah-saviour – Abraham didn’t, nor did Isaac or Jacob, nor did Moses or Joshua, nor any of the Judges of Israel.
-Their Saviour was always Yahveh, and only Yahveh.
+Always think on this – that before the 11th century BCE, no faithful follower of YHVH ever longed for a messiah-saviour – Abraham didn’t, nor did Isaac or Jacob, nor did Moses or Joshua, nor any of the Judges of Israel.
+Their Saviour was always YHVH, and only YHVH.
 And it was all because they were fully aware that their living God – the God whom they related to on a daily basis – was with them, and was already their Saviour-King.

-Messianic longing is a sign of a wasted spiritual life.
-Rather than being filled and strengthened in the moment, by the ever-present power and blessing of Yahveh, a Jewish messianist will spend the time praying for the coming of the Messiah, because only then will the Jewish people supposedly be free of our troubles.
-Well, how about we try this: how about realising that Yahveh is already our Saviour-King, and that Yahveh is ready and willing to direct us towards peace and prosperity?
+Messianic longing is a waste of our spiritual time.
+Rather than being filled and strengthened in the present moment, by the ever-present power and blessing of YHVH, a Jewish messianist will spend the time praying for the coming of the Moshiach, because they think that only then will the Jewish people supposedly be free of our troubles.
+Well, how about we try this: how about realising that YHVH is already our Saviour-King, and that YHVH is ready and willing to direct us towards peace and prosperity now?

 The responsibilities of the Covenant